-Enstar comprises a number of regulated (re)insurance companies, which have very few employees, if any.
+Enstar comprises several regulated (re)insurance companies, which have very few employees, if any.
 Rather, Enstar employees are predominantly employed within regional service group companies which, through intercompany service agreements, perform the necessary operational functions required of each group company.

-These arrangements cover all the Information Technology Infrastructure as well as the Finance, Claims Management, Operations, Actuarial, Risk Management, Compliance and Internal Audit functions.
+These functions include but are not limited to the provision of the company's Information Technology Infrastructure as well as internal control and key functions such as Risk Management, Actuarial, Compliance, Finance and Internal Audit.